COINS &

 "V" behind a burning torch.
 The V both stood for Victory and

-not made of nickel, it is often referred to as Canada's V
+often referred to as Canada's V Nickel.

 Item